jdcloudcom/en/documentation/Developer-Tools/CodePipeline/Operation-Guide/Create-Pipeline.md

 	- Operation Name: Deployment Operation
 	- Operation Type: Deployment
 	- Operation Provider: JCS for Kubernetes
-	- Project: Cluster Projects Created in JCS for Kubernetes
+	- Cluster: The corresponding project in JCS for Kubernetes.
+Select the JCS for Kubernetes that the user has created in the JD Cloud Console.
+Or go to the Console to create the JCS for Kubernetes and return to this task
 	- Upload yaml: upload cluster deployment configuration files
-	- Image: list images used in the deployment file.
-If you want to use images of construction output as replacement, please click **Replace** and select corresponding operations to construction.
+	- Image: List the images used in the deployment file.
+The user can replace it with the image generated in the construction, click **Replace**, and select the construction action.
+Make sure that the construction type of the compilation task (construction action) is image.
-	- Manual Confirmation: the execution method of the operation, which will automatically circulated by default
+	- Manual Confirmation: If manual confirmation is selected, the action will be executed after the user clicks **Confirm**.
+It is automatically executed by default.

   Save to complete creation according to the templates.